Project for SI 482 - Interaction Design Studio focusing on UX/UI Design, Iterative Prototyping, and User Testing

 Having clearly defined our problem, the next step was to look at the competitive landscape - who has attempted to solve this problem already?

-When identifying potential solutions that attempted to solve the very same problem, we considered all possible approaches, including non-digital solutions.
-After thoughtful discussion, we identified six unique solutions that would be considered relevant to our problem space.
+When identifying potential solutions that attempted to solve the same problem, we considered all possible approaches, including non-digital solutions.
+After discussion, we identified six unique solutions that would be considered relevant to our problem space.

 Despite fluctuations in usership amongst the college-aged demographic, Facebook has remained a go-to for event promotion and discovery.
 Students will publicly share information about on-campus events and organizations in university Facebook Groups, which are effective at recruiting interested students.

 Maize Pages is another university-hosted tool that allows for students to find information on clubs and events around campus.
 The website acts as a large, searchable database which allows user to filter by a keyword, date, theme, category, or event perks.
 Users can also RSVP for events directly through Maize Pages.

 Good old fashioned flyers are still a commonly-used means through which to advertise on-campus events, despite the world around them going digital.
 Flyers can capture students’ attention in locations that a phone or digital device simply cannot.
 Cost of production for flyers is considerably low when compared to that of an app or website.

 The Michigan App is an essential tool for Michigan students.
 Containing information on campus events, The MBus System, and the academic calendar, it has plenty of uses.
 It has a minimal experience to offer for events.
 It does not allow for the user to filter events or tailor their experience.